Chekka Chivantha Vaanam (soundtrack): Development

 A. R. Rahman, Vairamuthu and Mani Ratnam began with music sessions for the soundtrack in December 2017.
 According to lyricist Vairamuthu, the provisions for the music and language in Chekka Chivantha Vaanam is limited because of the action genre.
 Rahman and his compositions were set as if they were playing "flute in a war field".
 For the songs in the film, Mani Ratnam had chosen two poem's from the Vairamuthu's book Peiyena Peiyum Mazhai.
 These poems were written into song lyrics, one of the songs is "Mazhai Kuruvi".

 As per Vairamuthu, the songs in are symbolic in the nature that they talk indirectly about the situations.
 The track "Mazhai Kuruvi" — is about a man who was enjoying the sight of a sparrow perched on a rock on a gloomy day.
 As it rains, the man rushes into the comforts of his home and wonders how the sparrow would be suffering due to the downpour.
 However, as per the lyricist the interpretation is that the sparrow is enjoying itself and wondering why the man isn't taking delight in something nature was giving him.
 The music sessions were held in Goa.
 Rahman recalled: "At that time I was also working on my own movie production 99 Songs.
 I composed 10 ideas within two days and asked him (Mani Ratnam) to choose whichever he liked.”
 One of these compositions was the music for the track "Mazhai Kuruvi".

 The song "Bhoomi Bhoomi" plays four times in a song structure and was composed as a core theme of the film.
 "Bhoomi Bhoomi" was not originally recorded for the film.
 The track "Sevandhu Pochu Nenju" highlights the mistakes a man commits whereas "Kalla Kalavaani" talks about a carefree woman.
 "Kalla Kalavaani" was used in the film's trailer in the portion that introduced character Ethi (Silambarasan).
 The song has rap lyrics by Lady Kash and addressed to and in praise of a fraud or a thief.
 Vairamuthu's lyrics recall the Latin phrase Veni vidi vici (he came, he saw, he conquered).

 Due to prepone release date of the film, Rahman set up all his musical equipments in the hotel room and composed the original score post his live tour shows during weekends.
 Recording of the original score was completed by early September 2018.

 Release

 The promotional music event for the film was held in Chennai on 5 September 2018, with the presence of the film's cast and crew, and featured a musical stage performance by Rahman and his musical team.
 Out of these, the first two were released on digital music download platforms four days before the launch on 1 September 2018.
-The launch event was hosted by Chinmayi and Karthik (singer).
+The launch event was hosted by Chinmayi and Karthik.